-- Waste materials shall be identified and adequately controlled. - All materials shall be received, stored and used so as to prevent contamination. - Adequate perimeter shall be maintained in warehouse and storage areas to allow inspection and cleaning (recommended space: 18" /45 cm). - Physical storage conditions shall be maintained to ensure material integrity. - Storage surfaces and racking shall be clean and in good condition. - Raw materials and finished goods shall be stored separately.
+- Waste materials shall be identified and adequately controlled. - All materials shall be received, stored, and used so as to prevent contamination. - Adequate perimeter shall be maintained in warehouse and storage areas to allow inspection and cleaning (recommended space: 18" /45 cm). - Containers and utensils shall be designed, identified, used, and cleaned to prevent them from becoming a source of contamination. - Physical storage conditions shall be maintained to ensure material integrity. - Storage surfaces and racking shall be clean and in good condition. - Raw materials and finished goods shall be stored separately.